 The liberal studies major allows students to design their own plan of study.
 Students mix and match courses from any combination of disciplines in the College of Liberal Arts to design their own major organized around a theme.

 Plan: Look at all of the College of Liberal Arts courses taught at OSU-Cascades, which ones stand out to you as fitting in well with your proposed theme?
 You need at least two discipline areas from the college, but you can have as many as you like, so write down all of the ones that stand out to you.
-Use the Liberal Studies course website, make a list of all of the course numbers and titles that fit your proposed theme.
-Meet with your advisor to continue to develop a final list of courses that meet the Plan of Study guidelines, found at the Plan of Study form.
+Meet with your advisor to continue to develop a final list of courses that meet the Plan of Study guidelines found in the degree checklist and plan of study form below.

-Essay: This is your chance to explain why you are doing what you are doing with your Liberal Studies major.
+This is your chance to explain why you are doing what you are doing with your Liberal Studies major.
 When you graduate from Oregon State, you will leave with either a B.A. or B.S. in Liberal Studies.
 Your family, future employers and graduate programs will not know what coursework you took to pursue your Liberal Studies degree.
-It is important for you to be able to articulate how you pursued your academic passion in your undergraduate education.
-The essay accompanies the Plan of Study to explain the following: Why did you select the courses you did, what do they mean to you?
-What are your plans after you finish this degree?
-How will the degree help you achieve those goals?
+It is important for you to be able to articulate how you pursued your academic focus and interests.